 Since its beginning, 120 fellows have been selected from a range of academic disciplines and universities from around the country to create a robust peer learning network that includes in-person meetings, information exchanges through webinars and online resources, small group projects, and a strong mentoring component.
 Chapin Hall continues to lead and maintain this learning network, and many resources developed for the fellows are available publicly through Chapin Hall’s YouTube channel.

 Dr. Deborah Daro developed and chairs the Doris Duke Fellowships.
 A senior research fellow at Chapin Hall, Daro is one of the nation’s leading experts in child abuse prevention policy.
 She oversees the network of Doris Duke fellows– leaders in child well-being and prevention research who span the country and represent an array of disciplines and research interests.

 The Fellowships program is managed by Lee Ann Huang, a researcher at Chapin Hall focusing on child abuse and neglect prevention; the internal evaluation of the fellowships is directed by Colleen Schlecht, a Chapin Hall researcher whose work focuses on vulnerable youth populations and at-risk children.
-Mickie Anderson, a project assistant at Chapin Hall, coordinates the fellowships’ communication strategies and provides logistical and administrative support.
+Mickie Brown, a project assistant at Chapin Hall, coordinates the fellowships’ communication strategies and provides logistical and administrative support.